 In those days, we’d carry around a callejero, which was a whole book with 240 pages of street maps.
 We’d look in the index for the street name, find the page (which was conveniently divided into squares A1 to N16) and then try to figure out the nearest Metro stop.

 Go to that Metro and hope for the best.

-We also didn’t have expat groups on Facebook, so we’d just stop a random person on the streetcorner to ask our inane questions: Where do I buy shampoo?
+We also didn’t have expat groups on Facebook, so we’d just stop a random person on the streetcorner to ask our inane questions about life in Spain: Where do I buy shampoo?
 What day is daylight savings?
 Wanna hang out with me?
 Maybe get naked and sweaty together?

 On December 23 I was walking across the frosty grass to catch the bus when I got a call from a guy named Ángel, a director at a language school where I’d applied – and suddenly I had a job, starting right after the end of the long Spanish holiday season.

 Maybe I wasn’t ruining my life after all.

 Or maybe it was just going to take longer than I had thought.

 The year started out on a hilltop in Lucero with the girl I came to Spain for.
 At the stroke of midnight, fireworks started exploding everywhere, bursting from every balcony and every patio in the neighborhood.

 Too bad there weren’t too many fireworks with the girl.